 Oftentimes we have a hard time figuring out where to put the griddle on our porch.
 This is because of the proximity to flammable materials as well as the possibility of sparks.

-Blackstone griddles, or any other flattop grills, are propane grills and can be used outside on the porch as long as they are kept away from the house and any flammable items like deck chairs, tables, overhung tress or bushes and other outdoor furniture.
+Blackstone griddles, or any other flattop grills, are propane grills and can be used outside on the porch as long as they are kept away from the house and any flammable items like deck chairs, tables, overhung trees or bushes, and other outdoor furniture.

-The griddle should be set up on a concrete slab or other stable surface that will not be affected by changes in temperature.
+The griddle should be set up on a concrete slab or other stable surfaces that will not be affected by changes in temperature.